gottacatchenall/ms_sampling_effort/manuscript.md

-Understanding how different species interact is a fundamental question of community ecology and an increasing imperative both to mitigate the effects of human activity on Earth's biodiversity [@Andys90AuthorPaper; @Jordano2016ChaEco] and to predict potential spillover of zoonotic disease [@cite].
+Understanding how different species interact is a fundamental question of community ecology and an increasing imperative both to mitigate the effects of human activity on Earth's biodiversity [@Makiola2020KeyQue; @Jordano2016ChaEco] and to predict potential spillover of zoonotic disease [@Becker2020PreWila].
 Over the past decade biodiversity data has become increasingly available due to improved sensing technology [@Stephenson2020TecAdv] and increased adoption of open and FAIR data sharing practices.
 Modern remote-sensing has enabled collection of data on spatial scales previously unimaginable, and in-situ observations in the form of both camera-traps and environmental sensors have greatly improved the resolution of in-situ data.
 Yet widespread data about species interactions has remained illusive as detection of an interaction between two species often requires human sampling---cooccurrence is not necessarily indicative of interaction [@Blanchet2020CooNot].
 This limitation induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human sampling.

 These sampling constraints go on to bias species interaction data: we only observe a small fraction of the variance in species interactions in space and